 - Appendix U Management Indicators

-To view the progress of Phosphorous reduction in Lake Macatawa please visit our 2008 watershed annual report.
+To view the progress of Phosphorous reduction in Lake Macatawa please read our 2012 watershed annual report.

 For a map of the watershed click here.